pfefferle/wordpress-webmention/readme.txt

 * Add Last Modified date metadata to updated webmentions
 * Add User Agent for verification requests
 * Split receiver and sender into individual files
+* New action hook for generating log messages

 = 2.5.0 =